 On Wednesdays in summer, the park serves as the "dining room" for the popular Walnut Wednesdays food truck round-up.
-The site also became home to the revived Pop-Up Party in the Plaza (nee Party in the Park) events, hosted by Downtown Cleveland Alliance
+The site also became home to the revived Pop-Up Party in the Plaza (nee Party in the Park) events, hosted by Downtown Cleveland Alliance throughout summer.

 Linda Henrichsen of the Cleveland City Planning Commission says the city will explore expanding programming and adding amenities at the park.

 “As with any of our public space projects, we will evaluate how the park is being used and community needs around the space,” says Henrichsen.
 “There is always a possibility of another round of fundraising at some point to add features.”